mapprotocol/docs/map-protocol/validator/Reward.md

    A fixed reward will be issued for each epoch.

-   We will fix a ratio p to the validator.
+   We will fix a reward ratio p to the validator.

    Each validator will receive (p + mySorce) / (N * P + Sorce1 + Score2 +...ScoreN ) Proportional reward.